FL Studio is the total package for professional music producers and beatmakers alike.

 High-quality outputs will allow you to produce music and sound using speakers/headphones.

 The outputs should let you play recordings back with no noise.
-Also reducing jitter or latency that comes with most sound cards.
+It also reduces the jitter or latency that comes with most audio interface options.

 Why Audio Interfaces Matter?

 Audio interfaces matter because you can create audio that is top quality.

 This hardware connects microphones and other audio tools to your computer.
 Now you can record and process audio that you recorded.

 The audio interface changes analog signals to digital formats, making it easy to process it all on your computer.

 Using Thunderbolt, Firewire, or USB, the audio goes to your computer, takes digital audio from the Mac or PC, and listens to it through studio monitors or headphones.